 Veterans' healthcare toolkit

-Nearly 1,000 GP practices in England are already accredited through this programme.
-We support these practices to identify and code their veterans, and to appoint a clinical lead who undertakes training and other activities related to veteran healthcare.
+Over 1,300 GP practices in England are already accredited through this programme.
+We provide accredited practices with access to free online training, support them to identify and code their veteran patients, and offer advice on referrals.
+While each accredited practice must nominate a clinical lead, training content and activities are suitable for the whole practice to enhance your delivery of veteran healthcare.

 We provide accredited practices with an information pack to help increase their understanding of the health needs of veterans, and the services available to them.

 Accreditation is voluntary, but is included in the key commitments of the NHS Long Term Plan, which states: ‘To ensure all GPs in England are equipped to best serve our veterans and their families, over the next five years we will roll out a veterans accreditation scheme in conjunction with the Royal College of GPs.’

 The initial application comprises five steps and will take approximately 20 minutes to complete.

 76% of accredited practices have found the accreditation process ‘easy’ or ‘very easy’ to complete.
 The application form can be populated and submitted by any member of staff.

 Accreditation is currently open to GP practices in England.
 We are working with the Devolved Nations to extend the programme.

 What are Veteran Friendly GP Practices required to do?